ExaScience/elprep/README.md

 # Availability

 elPrep is released and distributed as an open-source project under the terms of the GNU Affero General Public License version 3 as published by the Free Software Foundation, with Additional Terms.
 Please see the file LICENSE.txt for a copy of the GNU Affero Public License and the Additional Terms.
+For inquiries about commercial licensing options contact us via exascience@imec.be.

 We also provide a download of a precompiled binary.